Author

 Optimizing Storage Using Azure Native Tools

-As mentioned before, optimizing storage is equally important as optimizing compute resources in Azure to ensure better performance and reduce overall Azure cost.
+As mentioned before, optimizing Azure storage is equally important as optimizing compute resources to ensure better performance and reduce Azure cost.
 It involves different aspects of storage, such as capacity, performance, and data management.
 Let us take a look at key elements of optimizing storage in Azure.

 • Azure offers Blob storage, Azure files, tables, and queues.
 Pick the storage model for your application's performance, scalability, and affordability.